-Karnataka Bandh likely tomorrow as Congress gives statewide protest call over DKS' arrest
+Congress gives statewide protest call over DKS' arrest

 Bengaluru, Sep 03: The Karnataka Congress on Wednesday would protest against the arrest of their leader DK Shivakumar by the Enforcement Directorate (ED) in connection with alleged money laundering case.